Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Results

 Second, the accuracy drops slightly when digits are drawn from the MNIST test dataset versus when the digits are drawn from the MNIST training dataset, as expected.
 We did not optimize the hyperparameters of the digit extraction network since the drop in accuracy is small.
 Therefore, this could be optimized further if needed.

-Finally, the accuracy drops slightly for pairs $y<15$ when using the SEQL versus the ReLU network.
-This is unsurprising since the larger size and symmetric activation functions of the ReLU network constrains the network less than the SEQL and may make the optimization landscape smoother.
+Finally, the accuracy drops slightly for pairs $y<15$ when using the EQL versus the ReLU network.
+This is unsurprising since the larger size and symmetric activation functions of the ReLU network constrains the network less than the EQL and may make the optimization landscape smoother.